David5p/family_shopping_list/README.md

   <img src="assets/images/stock_no_table.png"alt=" Stock list as a list" />
 </p>

-- I created the stock as a stand alone list but I recognise that the table format is user friendly.
+- I created the stock as a stand alone list but I recognize that the table format is user friendly.
 It allows the user to clearly see the item name, quantity and units of each product in stock.

-#### Exit
+### Exit

 - The last option lets the user exit the program when they are finished.